orf/xcat/docs/index.md

 Installation
 ------------
-You can install XCat via pip: `pip install xcat`.
+You can install XCat via pip: `pip3 install xcat`.
 You should then have an `xcat` command available.

-XCat comes with an example application you can test against, this can be found in the `example_application` directory.
-Check out it's readme file to see how to run it.
+You can also install a sample vulnerable Java application [from this repository](https://github.com/orf/xcat_app)

 Examples